joshajohnson/joshajohnson.github.io/_posts/2022-08-28-intro-keyboard.md

 To check the serial console for details, you will need a tool like [PuTTY](https://putty.org/), or [Screen](https://linux.die.net/man/1/screen).
 You can also use [Mu](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor), which is the recommended editor for CircuitPython and has an inbuilt serial terminal.

-There are also some "challenge" problems [here](https://joshajohnson.com/robocats-keyboard/#programming-challenges) that I wrote for my FIRST Robotics team if you'd like examples of what is possible with the keyboard.
+There are also some "challenge" problems [here](https://joshajohnson.com/robocats-keyboard/#programming-challenges) that I wrote for my FIRST Robotics team if you'd like examples of what is possible with the keyboard.g

 ## Mechanical Assembly